 So, to wrap it up, I hope that this article was helpful to you.
 If you plan to invest in the stock market, get in touch with our experts at The Thought Tree and join our Stock Market Course.
 We offer extensive programs which will allow you to choose the right investments and gain high returns.

 Nifty plays a massive role in the Indian stock market.
-Investors can get consistent returns in the long run as the Nifty is one of the two benchmark indices of India.
+Investors can get consistent returns in the long run as this stock exchange is one of the two benchmark indices of India.
 Nifty is regarded as a risk-free investment option for newcomers and also for experienced investors.
-Monitor Nifty to foretell the future of the Indian stock market.
+Monitor this stock exchange to foretell the future of the Indian stock market.

 Q1.
 Is Investment in Nifty Safe?